 In 2004, a student health advisory group worked with the Division of Student Affairs to develop a plan for a new, modern student health center, which could hopefully serve UNT’s students for the next fifty years.
 The group presented the idea to students, faculty, and staff during the Spring and Summer sessions and visited other university health centers to compare the current building to the potential of a new facility.
 With the support of the Student Government Association, and with BOR approval, the students placed a referendum item on the October 2004 student elections.
 The referendum was approved with 75% of the student body voting for the new building and the associated $19 increase in the Medical Service Fee to help pay for the new building and its upkeep.
 This funding was in addition to a $250,000 anonymous donation.
 After the election, the BOR authorized the construction of the building that would become Chestnut Hall and house the 30,000 square feet of space to be occupied by the Student Health and Wellness Center.

 In 2008, the SHWC contracted with College Optical Express to bring an optometrist to campus to serve the UNT community.
 In 2015, dental services were brought to campus under a contract with OnSite Dental to create the UNT Dental Clinic for students, faculty, and staff.
-The SHWC also contracts with outside agencies to provide massage therapy and free HIV screening for students as well as with the UNT Health Science Center of Fort Worth to provide performing arts medicine for our extensive population of performing arts students.
+The SHWC also contracts with outside agencies to provide massage therapy, chiropractic services, and free STI/HIV screening for students as well as with the UNT Health Science Center of Fort Worth for a short time to provide performing arts medicine for our extensive population of performing arts students.
 Over the summer of 2015, the SHWC received accreditation through the Accreditation Association for Ambulatory Health Care (AAAHC), a high honor that is a proud reminder of the SHWC’s high standards.
-As of 2017, Dr. Herschel Voorhees, Executive Director, is supported by a professional staff of fifty-two and a student staff of thirty-five.
+As of 2023, Dr. Cynthia Hermann, Executive Director, is supported by a professional staff of forty-six and a student staff of nine.